Frequently Asked Questions

-Residence hall rooms are set up for wireless internet and are also wired for Ethernet hookup.
+Residence hall rooms are set up for wireless internet and are also wired for ethernet hookup.
 Network cards and cables are available for purchase in the bookstore.
-To hook up two computers to the network jack in your room, you will need a switch, available in the Adrian College Bookstore, rather than a router.
+To hook up two computers to the network jack in your room, you will need a switch (available in the Adrian College Bookstore) rather than a router.

-What is in a Residence Hall?
+What is in a residence hall?

-Each hall has a lobby, recreation room, TV room, and study room for students to gather socially.
+Each hall has a lobby, recreation room, TV room and study room for students to gather socially.
 Pop machines are located in each hall.
-Each residence hall has a kitchen equipped with a full-size refrigerator, microwave, sink, counter space, and stove.
+Each residence hall has a kitchen equipped with a full-size refrigerator, microwave, sink, counter space and stove.
 Students may prepare snacks at any time here and are expected to clean up when finished.

 Is storage available?